PoulinConsulting/assignment-operator/assignment-operator.md

 ## Conclusion

-Python has some sophisticated syntax for working with nested data structures, but this syntax can be confusing if you've never seen it before.
+You can unpack nested data structures in sophisticated ways, but the syntax might seem complicated.
 I hope I've given you a clear picture of how it all works.